 The Society’s Education Services offer a variety of education pathways to those who have faced barriers to learning.
 The following programs help people who are marginalised, disadvantaged or isolated to have the opportunity to re-engage in education and gain a qualification:

 Clemente is a tuition-free, university accredited program designed to help build aspirations and confidence through education.
 The program is open to anyone over the age of 18 who has encountered trauma or setback in their lives.
 Participants engage in a two year Humanities study course (four subjects over four semesters) with the Australian Catholic University where on completion they will obtain a university certificate which can be used towards further study.

 Clemente aims to:

 - make university education accessible to disadvantaged Australians

 - use the potential of a Humanities education to change lives and promote social inclusion.

 The Clemente program in Queensland currently operates in Brisbane and Toowoomba.

-Semester 2 has now commenced in Brisbane and Toowoomba and enrolments are closed.
-If you are interested in finding out more information about the program or would like to study next semester, please fill in a Student Expression of Interest Form and return to email@example.com
+If you are interested in finding out more information about the program in Toowoomba or Brisbane or would like to study in 2018, please contact the Community Education Coordinator firstname.lastname@example.org

 Skilling Queenslanders for Work

 Skilling Queenslanders for Work delivers courses in a supported learning environment where participants can access individual support tailored to their learning needs.
 Support includes classroom assistance to assist students in completing the qualification, real world work placement, combined with job readiness and assistance entering employment beyond the course.

 The program provides training to people who are unemployed, or under-employed in the labour market, as well as building the skills of young people, Aboriginal and Torres Strait Islander people, people with disability, mature-age job seekers, parents re-entering the workforce, and people from culturally and linguistically diverse backgrounds, including asylum seekers and refugees.